 Animal studies have shown that chia seeds may provide potential benefits to positively influence cholesterol levels, weight loss, and increased satiety.
 However, human clinical trials are still lacking in evidence, and have not shown any specific benefits of chia seeds on cardiovascular events, or risk factors such as weight loss, blood pressure, glucose levels, and inflammation.
 Yet, chai seeds do provide valuable micronutrients and superfood plant compounds like ALA and polyphenols.

-In summary, Chia Seeds are an amazing source of
+In summary, the nutritional benefits of Chia Seeds are that they are an amazing source of

 - Healthy Omega-3 (ALA)